ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 It is worth noting that although Plokadot and Cosmos have achieved peer-to-peer cross-chain interoperability, but their cross-chain interoperability ability is only confined to chains within their ecosystem.
 This is not enough to meet users' needs.
 The industry is in urgent need of a cross-chain smart contract development platform that covers all types of chains and is completely peer-to-peer.

-MAP Protocol adopts the Simplified Payment Verification (SPV) light client technology defined by Satoshi Nakamoto, innovatively turning the light client verification mechanism into smart contracts, and realizes peer-to-peer cross-chain verification by trusting the code instead of any third parties.
+RATS Protocol adopts the Simplified Payment Verification (SPV) light client technology defined by Satoshi Nakamoto, innovatively turning the light client verification mechanism into smart contracts, and realizes peer-to-peer cross-chain verification by trusting the code instead of any third parties.
 Whether a transaction is valid or not depends only on the occurrence of the source chain, rather than any form of off-chain third-party role or organization; and through zero-knowledge proof technology,  it further enhances cross-chain verification efficiency.
-At the same time, the MAP Relay Chain can include all kinds of Layer1 signature, hashing, and mining algorithms through the built-in pre-compiled contracts, achieving cross-chain interoperability with heterogeneous chains, and ushering in the era of peer-to-peer omnichain dApp development.
+At the same time, the RATS Relay Chain can include all kinds of Layer1 signature, hashing, and mining algorithms through the built-in pre-compiled contracts, achieving cross-chain interoperability with heterogeneous chains, and ushering in the era of peer-to-peer omnichain dApp development.

 # Background